verrazzano/docs/content/en/docs/monitoring/metrics/metrics.md

 ### Standard Kubernetes workloads

 Verrazzano supports enabling metric sources for Kubernetes workloads deployed without OAM components.
-To enable metrics for Kubernetes workloads, you must create a ServiceMonitor or PodMonitor as applicable.
+To enable metrics for Kubernetes workloads, you must create a Service Monitor or Pod Monitor as applicable.
-For details on ServiceMonitor and PodMonitor, refer to the [Prometheus Operator documentation](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/getting-started.md).
+For details on Service Monitor and Pod Monitor, refer to the [Prometheus Operator documentation](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/getting-started.md).

 When creating the ServiceMonitor or PodMonitor for your workload, include the label `release`, with the value `prometheus-operator` on the monitor resource.